Explore the Program

-If you want new ideas or if you think you are at the end of the rope you should be sure to attend the All-America City awards.
+If you want new ideas or if you think you are at the end of the rope you should be sure to attend the All-America City Award Event.
 Mandy Pitts, Communications Director, City of Hickory, NC

 Community presentations are an essential part of the All-America City experience.
 Finalist communities have 10 minutes to bring their application to life and present the story of their work and their community to a jury of national civic experts.
 The presentations are followed by 10 minutes of Q&A from the jury to learn more about specific projects and initiatives.
 Communities present the story of their work, but these are no Powerpoint presentations.
 We see everything from first-person testimonials to skits, from mock TV shows to heartfelt stories, from dancing to spoken-word poetry and rap.